-- While general education courses other than those designed for transfer may be used to meet portions of these requirements, these courses must be general in nature and not narrowly focused on those skills, techniques, and procedures peculiar to a particular occupation or profession. - Only 6 semester hours of social/behavioral sciences are required for engineering majors who plan to transfer to a baccalaureate degree engineering program that requires 6 or fewer hours in this category, provided that the college/university publishes such requirements in its transfer guide. - Only 3 semester hours of mathematics are required for the General Studies major. - Health, physical education, or recreation courses which promote physical and emotional well being. - Every program must provide for at least one unspecified elective course chosen from disciplines outside the student's area of specialization.
-Students are urged to acquaint themselves with the requirements of the major department in the college or university to which transfer is contemplated and further to consult with the faculty advisor or Counseling Department in planning their program and selecting electives.
+- ^a While general education courses other than those designed for transfer may be used to meet portions of these requirements, these courses must be general in nature and not narrowly focused on those skills, techniques, and procedures peculiar to a particular occupation or profession. - ^b Only 6 semester hours of social/behavioral sciences are required for engineering majors who plan to transfer to a baccalaureate degree engineering program that requires 6 or fewer hours in this category, provided that the college/university publishes such requirements in its transfer guide. - ^c Only 3 semester hours of mathematics are required for the General Studies major. - ^d Health, physical education, or recreation courses which promote physical and emotional well being. - AAA/AAS degree students should plan to take at least 30 hours in the major; the remaining hours will be appropriate to the major. - Credit range for programs in the Health Technologies, excluding nursing 65-72 semester hour credits. - All college-level course prerequisites must be included in the total credits required for each program.